adrianpriza-ai/alps/SECURITY.md

 - Potential impact
 - Any possible fixes or mitigations (if known)

-All reports will be reviewed and handled as quickly as possible.
+All reports will be reviewed promptly.

 ## Supported Versions